bartke/frost/README.md

 - $c$ is the challenge, computed as $H(R \| Y \| m)$ (same as in Schnorr).
 - $Y$ is the public key.

+The multiplication by 8 accounts for the cofactor in the Edwards curve, the ratio of the order of the elliptic curve group to the order of the largest prime-order subgroup.
+This means the total group order is 8 times the order of the largest prime-order subgroup and there are 8 equivalent points on the curve for any given point

 Most standard cryptographic libraries and software use the cofactor-less variant for typical Ed25519 key generation, signing, and verification.
+When using the cofactored version of Ed25519, operations like point multiplication and signature generation must account for the curve’s cofactor.

+In FROST MPC, the partial signature scalar $s_i$ is generated in SignRound1 and verified against the group public key in SignRound2.

 ### Why Ristretto Points?

-The multiplication by 8 accounts for the cofactor in the Edwards curve, the ratio of the order of the elliptic curve group to the order of the largest prime-order subgroup.
-This means the total group order is 8 times the order of the largest prime-order subgroup.

 When generating a key pair with Ed25519 in a single-party context, the private key is a randomly chosen large integer, and the public key is derived by scalar multiplication of the private key with the curve's base point.

 In MPC, multiple participants collaboratively generate key shares and compute signatures without ever combining the shares into a single private key.
 This cofactor can therefore lead subgroup attacks in DKG, as there is a risk that combined operations might inadvertently produce points that lie in smaller subgroups, especially if each participant independently chooses points on the curve.

-Ristretto ensures that all points used in the protocol are mapped to the prime-order subgroup.
+[Ristretto](https://ristretto.group/) ensures that all points used in the protocol are mapped to the prime-order subgroup.

 ## Flexible Round-Optimized Schnorr Threshold Signatures